 Guillermo Leyva trained at the Professional school of Arts in Camaguey, Cuba.
 After graduated he began dancing professionally at the Ballet de Camaguey under Fernando Alonso direction.
-He joined this Company for 11 years as a principal dancer where he made several classic roles.
+He joined this Company for 11 years as a principal dancer where he danced several classic roles.
 Later he danced for 3 years with the Ballet de Monterrey in Mexico, under Ann Marie D’ Angelo, Fernando Alonso, and Fernando Bujones direction.
 He also danced as a principal dancer with Joffrey Ballet of Chicago, Lexington Ballet, Lyric Opera of Chicago, Illinois Ballet, Cincinnati Ballet, Ballet de Santiago, Chile, Ballet Royal de Wallonie, Belgium.
+Guillermo has also worked with renowned choreographers, Alberto Alonso, Frederick Franklin and while at Joffrey danced under the direction of Alonso King and Randy Duncan.
 He is Co- Artistic Director of Alma Dance Theater.

 Guillermo has coached students for The Youth America Grand Prix Regionals and Finals resulting with his students placing and winning in both the junior and senior divisions, he was Awarded Outstanding Teacher in 2014 at the Youth America Grand Prix Indianapolis Regional.